 3. It’s All in the Details

-Us non-models can be thankful that we don’t have to live with such intense pressure, but there is a lesson to be learned here as well – sometimes it’s the smallest details that make the biggest difference in our overall appearance.
+Us non-models can be thankful that we don’t have to live with such intense pressure, but there is a lesson to be learned here as well – sometimes it’s the smallest details make the difference in our overall appearance.

 4. Heels, Heels, Heels

-We all know that height is crucial for models, so when attending a casting, models typically follow one rule: The bigger the heels, the better.
-Aside from adding inches of height, heels also typically make the wearer’s body appear much more elongated – it’s not surprising models are always wearing them.
+We all know that height is crucial for models, so when attending a casting, models typically follow one rule: The higher the heels, the better.
+Aside from adding inches of height, heels also typically make the wearer’s body appear much more elongated — it’s not surprising models are always wearing them.

 Are there any other tips from models that you apply to your everyday routine?
 Do you follow any of these casting call rules?
 What do you think about the minimal makeup look?
 Leave your thoughts in the comments!